kisoul123/automation_opportunity_analysis/README.md

 **Deliverables**
 - Created a presentation that includes:
-  - Sharing findings wit the End User Automation team, including the breakdown of inefficiencies, the analysis process, and proposed solutions
+  - Sharing findings with the End User Automation team, including the breakdown of inefficiencies with examples, the analysis process, and proposed solutions
   - Delivering Tableau dashboards and provided actionable insights

 Now that the deliverables is prepared, a presentation was conducted to all the stakeholders to discuss about the possible solutions.
 We collaborated with the End User Enablement and Data & Analytics team to align recommendations with organisational goals.
 Received feedback on proposed changes, which were incorporated into the final workflow improvements.